filipre/filipre.github.io/_posts/2018-01-21-video-poker-royal-flush.md

 *Update*: In case you come up with a better way, please let me know.

 *Update*: [@MrSmithVP](https://twitter.com/MrSmithVP) simulated this already [here](https://gtaforums.com/topic/886791-video-poker/) using C++ and a more efficient implementation.

+*Update*: Joshimuz mentioned my blog post in one of his videos, thanks! https://youtu.be/S4Wb8EFN1fU?t=2547

+*Update*: "He did it!"
+See comments or https://reddit.com/r/LivestreamFail/comments/a6opyj/royal_flush_in_gtasa/